 Meet Natalie Duque

-Years later and with three EPs to her name, Natalie Duque has done more than just figure out how to write songs-- she has made music her life’s work.
-Her sound charts a course through pop sensibility, country-influenced lyrics, and Americana-inspired instrumentation, and the destination is a sound all her own.
-Drawing inspiration from Miranda Lambert’s playful lyricism and Adele’s no-holds-barred honesty, Natalie culls moments from her own life and sets them to melodies that meander gracefully over plucked guitar strings, coming alive through her soul-bearing lyrics.
+Natalie Duque’s sound charts a course through pop sensibility, country-influenced lyrics, and folk-inspired instrumentation, and the destination is an experiential musicality filled with expressions of pain lifted by soothing hope.
+Drawing inspiration from Miranda Lambert’s playful lyricism and Adele’s no-holds-barred honesty, Natalie culls moments from her own life and sets them to melodies that meander gracefully over plucked guitar strings, coming alive through her soul-baring lyrics.